Jaeyeon Kim

 2024.08 I’m honored to be selected as Ilju Foundation scholarship, which supports graduate students studying abroad.

 2024.04 Excited to announce my new paper, Optimal Acceleration for Minimax and Fixed-Point Problems is Not Unique (ICML 2024, Spotlight, Top 3.5%).
 By proposing novel algorithms, we suggested that the optimal acceleration mechanism in minimax optimization and fixed-point problems is not unique.
-Surprisingly, our new algorithms are H-dual to the prior anchor-based accelerated methods: We discover H-duality in another setups!
+Surprisingly, our new algorithms are H-dual to the prior anchor-based accelerated methods: We discover H-duality in other setups!

 2023.12 I attended NeurIPS 2023 and gave a poster presentation.